Deconstructing a Software Developer’s Hourly Rate: Questions to Ask Your Vendor

 - The second is time zones.
 If the difference is too great, it may seem uncomfortable.
 But, on the other hand, to review and discuss assignments with an outsourcing team, you only need to have a couple of hours overlap.
 After that, they can continue to work while you rest.

 By the way, be aware of potential cultural differences.
-A programmer’s hourly rate in Europe may significantly differ from the corresponding rate in Asia.
+A software programmer’s hourly rate in Europe may significantly differ from the corresponding developer’s rate in Asia.
 Still, the differences in mentality can be even more noticeable and affect the collaboration if left unattended.

 The size of the vendor depends on the scale of your project and the technologies you’ve chosen.
 As a rule, larger vendors fit larger clients that are ready to deal with some bureaucracy.
 But if your project isn’t that complex and you don’t need extra services, a small but expert development team might be more suitable for you.

 Also, try to get an idea of the development team’s average performance.
 It’s not only the number of hours they devote to your project that matters, but also what they manage to do in each hour.
 At the same time, quality should not suffer.
 Otherwise, the money and effort in developing the project might be wasted and the work might have to be redone.
 So it’s not about cheapness, it’s about the cost-to-quality ratio.
+(You might be interested in our article on the cost of web application development.)

-The Hourly Rate Isn’t Just a Figure
+Conclusion.
+The Hourly Software Development Rate Isn’t Just a Figure

 Hourly fees are convenient for fairly large projects because they don’t push you into a tight frame of time and scope.
 But you need to collect as much information as possible upfront about your partner before entrusting them with bringing your idea to life and having access to sensitive data.